docQodly/docs/docs/studio/pageLoaders/components/image.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
-        Qodly displays a "missing image" placeholder in the Image component when the bound image datasource is null, such as when the "photo" attribute of an "Employee" entity has not been uploaded:
+        Qodly displays a "missing image" placeholder in the Image component when the bound image qodlysource is null, such as when the "photo" attribute of an "Employee" entity has not been uploaded:
 	</Column.Item>
 	<Column.Item width="45%">
          <img src={require('./img/image_Default_factory.png').default} style={{borderRadius: '6px'}} />